tee-oh/SalesforceVisualRecordHierarchy/README.md

   <li>Although responsive, adaptive, and visually clean, <i>ARH can be limited in its visual display of a record hierarchy,</i> i.e. it cannot visually indicate which child records have further child records, visually cueing a user into which hierarchy tiles they can drill down further into.</li>
 </ul>

+<p><b>NOTE:</b> During the time I've been working with ARH, and in the enhanced version provided here, I've never been able to get the "view full hierarchy" functionality to work.
+In the original ARH demo video, its described that clicking on the "blue root node" will take the user into a "view full hierarchy" mode where the user will see down a chain of command from top to bottom.
+For me, no matter what I do, the "blue root node" always remains greyed-out and non-clickable.</p>

 <h2>Enhancements to ARH To Create "Salesforce Visual Record Hierarchy"</h2>
 <p>
   Technical Enhancements: